 Escort Mission: Two missions involve escorting an unarmed and easily frightened Jayne out of a mental asylum.
 In the later Russian missions, the player will fail if any of WinterICE die, though in this case they are at least capable of defending themselves.

-Five-Token Band: WinterICE includes a black man, a woman, a black woman, and a Hispanic man, in addition to several white men, one of whom is part Italian.
+Five-Token Band: WinterICE includes a black man, a woman, a black woman, and a Hispanic man, in addition to four white American men, one of whom is of Italian descent.
 It's done in an agreeably non-patronising manner, however.

 Footprints Of Muck: You do this if you step in blood or water, and the Mooks react accordingly, particularly if you're in their line of sight but invisible.